jinglescode/jinglescode.github.io/_posts/2019-05-17-time-series-forecasting-with-tensorflow-js.md

   caption="Predict the 51st day"
 %}

-# Why isn't my Model Performing?
+# Why Isn't My Model Performing?

 **The model has never seen similar data in the past**.
 In March 2020, where the market dipped and recovered within a month or two, this has never happened in history.
 The model is likely to fail to predict drastic changes in stock prices during those periods.